kevinbache/chillpill/README.md

     3) They pose problems for subclassing<sup>[1](#myfootnote1)</sup>.

-Overall, `PameterSet` let's your define and refactor your parameter classes with the minimum required amount of.
+Overall, `PameterSet` let's your define and refactor your parameter classes with the minimum required amount of work.

 <a name="myfootnote1">Footnote 1</a>: A simple dataclass subclassing problem: